AI News Digest

 Two notable moves from Anthropic:

-Taken together, these suggest Anthropic is thinking beyond the model provider business and investing in both application domains and political influence.
+These moves suggest Anthropic is thinking beyond the model provider business and investing in both application domains and political influence.

 Perplexity Faces Lawsuit Over Data Sharing